 Walter Sharp, who built many bridges in Kansas, generally used large, chunky blocks of stone, not necessarily all even in size, and tended to build daring-looking spans with relatively thin arch rings.
 The outer ring of arches he built is usually more or less precision cut, with the arch stones tending to be almost squarish in shape.
 It is obvious that the rest of the masonry was not precision cut for each place so much as just squared off and mortared in its position.

 Jerry Hammond, who built a few bridges in Cowley County, Kansas, (as well as, apparently, Oklahoma) tended to stick with smaller spans with smaller stones.
 Jerry Hammond seemed to use liberal doses of mortar.
 The arch ring on his bridges, while the faces are frequently leveled off, do not use precision cut stones; instead, mortar and stone chips make the angles even on the arch face.

 C. C. Jamison

 C. C. Jamison built numerous bridges in Butler County, Kansas.
 He seemed to favor the Roman arch as a general rule, though not always.
 The masonry on his bridges is inevitably an excellent fit, usually consisting of random-sized stones that are trimmed precisely to fit well against their neighbors.
-At a glance, some of his bridges may resemble Walter Sharp’s work; however, a closer look reveals the stones are better trimmed.

 Curiously, the arch rings on some of his bridges consist of rectangular blocks with the long side used along the arch ring; typically rectangular stones are placed on end in most stone arch bridge construction, which Jamison did in some cases.
 The choice was likely determined by the nature of the local stones being used.